 Under the “Printers & scanners” section, select the printer that you want to remove.

 Click the Yes button.

-Once you’ve completed the steps, you can proceed to delete the driver from your computer.
+Once you complete the steps, you can proceed to delete the driver from your computer.

-Alternatively, if you’re still running Windows 7 or Windows 8.1, you can remove a printer from Control Panel > Hardware and Sound > Devices and Printers, right-clicking the printer and selecting the Remove device option.
+Alternatively, if the device is using Windows 8.1 or Windows 7, you can uninstall the printer from Control Panel > Hardware and Sound > Devices and Printers, right-clicking the printer and selecting the Remove device option.

 To delete a printer driver, use these steps:

-Search for Control Panel and click the top result to open the experience.
+Search for Control Panel and click the top result to open the console.

 Click on System and Security.

 Click on Administrative Tools.